bittorf/kalua/README.md

 There some features you can add to your image and to the build process.
 They're simply added to the commandline by name.

 feature packs:

 feature | explanation
 ------- | -----------
-ffweimar_standard | contains packages suitable and required for all weimarnetz installations ffweimar_luci_standard | adds luci as standard web interface hostapd | installs hostapd|mini to enable wireless AP (note: WPA isn't included) https | enables https feature for uhhtpd i18n_german | adds german translations imagesbuilder | creates the imagebuilder file that is used for meshkit installations
+ffweimar_standard | contains packages suitable and required for all weimarnetz installations ffweimar_luci_standard | adds luci as standard web interface hostapd | installs hostapd-mini to enable wireless AP (note: WPA isn't included) https | enables https feature for uhhtpd i18n_german | adds german translations imagesbuilder | creates the imagebuilder file that is used for meshkit installations